-The Board is of the opinion that the system of information technology and internal control is in place for the year under review, and up to the date of this Statement is sound and sufficient to safeguard shareholders' investment and the Group's assets.
+The Board is of the opinion that the system of risk management and internal control is in place for the year under review, and up to the date of this Statement is sound and sufficient to safeguard shareholders' investment and the Group's assets.

-This statement was made in accordance with a Board of Directors' resolution dated 14 September 2021.
+This statement was made in accordance with a Board of Directors' resolution dated 13 September 2022.